University of South Florida

-Founded in 1956, USF is the fourth largest university in Florida by enrollment, with 49,766 students from over 145 countries, all 50 states, all five U.S. Territories, and the District of Columbia as of the 2022–2023 academic year.
+Founded in 1956, USF is the fourth largest university in Florida by enrollment, with 49,766 students from over 145 countries, all 50 states, all five U.S. territories, and the District of Columbia as of the 2022–2023 academic year.

 In 2022, the university reported an annual budget of $2.31 billion and an annual economic impact of over $6 billion.
 According to the National Science Foundation, USF spent $568 million on research and development in 2019, ranking it 43rd in the nation and 25th among public universities.
 USF's $889 million endowment is the third-largest among Florida public universities and the largest of any American public university founded post-World War II.

 In its 2018 ranking, the Intellectual Property Owners Association placed USF 1st in Florida, 7th in the United States, and 16th worldwide in the number of US patents granted.
 USF faculty, staff, students, and alumni collectively hold over 2,400 patents.
 USF is home to the National Academy of Inventors and the Florida Inventors Hall of Fame, both located in the USF Research Park in the southwest side of campus.

-USF's sports teams are known as the South Florida Bulls and primarily compete in the American Athletic Conference of NCAA Division I. USF's 19 varsity teams have won a combined 6 national championships and 160 conference championships.
-Athletes representing the Bulls have won an additional 22 individual and relay national championships and 206 individual and relay conference championships.
+USF's sports teams are known as the South Florida Bulls and primarily compete in the American Conference of NCAA Division I. USF's 21 varsity teams have won a combined 6 national championships and 171 conference championships.
+Athletes representing the Bulls have won an additional 24 individual and relay national championships and 256 individual and relay conference championships.

 History

 1950s

 USF was the first state university in Florida built during the 20th century.
-Former U.S. representative Samuel Gibbons was instrumental in the school's creation when he was a state representative and is considered by many to be the "Father of USF".
+Former U.S. representative Samuel Gibbons was instrumental in the school's creation when he was a state representative.
+He is considered by many to be the "Father of USF".

 Although founded in 1956, the university was not officially named until the following year, and classes did not begin until 1960.
 The university was built off Fowler Avenue on the former site of Henderson Air Field, a World War II airstrip.
 Before Henderson Field, the area was part of a 5,000-acre temple orange grove, the largest citrus grove in the world at the time, which gave the nearby city of Temple Terrace its name.

 In 1957, the Florida Cabinet approved the name "University of South Florida".
 At the time, USF was the southernmost university in the state university system.